rescriptbr/reform/README.md

     email: string
   };
   type fields = [ | `password | `email ];
-  let handleChange = (action, state) =>
+  /* This will probably be a tuple of getters/setters in the next release */ let handleChange = (action, state) =>
     switch action {
     | (`password, value) => {...state, password: value}